Dear Angel

 "Dear Angel" is Olivia's third solo single released on October 10, 1999.
 It was also released as the first Olivia single on vinyl record, included the original version "Dear Angel", its English version and two exclusives remixes.
-This was released on 1999-12-17 only at Shinseido with catalog Nº RR12-88144.
+This was released on 1999-12-17 only at with catalog Nº RR12-88144.
 "Dear Angel" and its B-side "Remember Me?" were both composed by Olivia, the first songs in her career to be written by herself.
 The English version of "Dear Angel" also features lyrics written by Olivia.
 The song, like her previous single "Re-act," was used in Kanebo Cosmetics' Kate commercials, and featured Olivia personally.

 The music video was shot on September 8, 1999, aboard the Hikawa Maru cruise liner in Yamashita Park, Yokohama.
 Shots were filmed in a parlour and the wedding hall.